 Base Village:Belpada Village

-Route Information: There are 3 popular ways to get to the fort.
+Harishchandragad Route Information: There are 3 popular ways to get to the Harishchandragad Fort.
 One via Khireshwar Village, via Nalichi Vaat [Extremely difficult] and the easiest one via Pachnai Village.

-The Khireshwar village route is the one that most people prefer as it offers a lot of scenic beauty while trekking.
+The Khireshwar village route to Harishchandragad is the one that most people prefer as it offers a lot of scenic beauty while trekking.
 But this route is also a bit time consuming.